-I am a lifelong fan of mysteries and, now retired from a career with an academic press, I’ve turning my attention to writing mysteries.
-I read so many of them, I was just sure I could write one.
+After almost thirty years with a small academic press, twenty of them as director, I retired and turned my attention to writing mysteries.
+Over the years I had read so many of them, I was just sure I could write one.
 I told myself I’d be content if I could just have one mystery in print.
-Now there are six in the Kelly O’Connell Mystery Series, three in the Blue Plate Mystery Series, and the stand-alone (at this point) The Perfect Coed.
-The most recent Kelly O’Connell title is Desperate for Death, which was released on May 7, 2015; the most recent Blue Plate Café Mystery is Murder at Peacock Mansion, November 2015.
+Now there are eight in the Kelly O’Connell Mystery Series, three in the Blue Plate Mystery Series, and two in the Oak Grove Mysteries.

 When there are no kids or grandkids here, I am content in my cottage, with my dog Sophie, and a wonderful patio and view of the deck and yard.
 I am blessed with a bevy of friends, caring children, and plenty of writing to do.
-Keep up with me at my blog, Judy’s Stew or email me at .
+Keep up with me at my blogs, Judy’s Stew or Gourmet on a Hot Plate—or email me at .